 Our Location — About Iten.

-Our centre* is right in the central space at the Iten Sports Ground, situated on the green location field.
+Our site could not be more central: Right at the Iten Sports Ground, situated on the green location field.

-Iten, formerly known as Hill Ten, has been awarded the title of a World Heritage Sports Site.
+Iten, formerly known as Hill Ten, has been awarded the title of a World Heritage Sports Site; the perfect spot for this kids running center.

-Home to numerous world class athletes, Iten has become a popular training resort and hundreds of foreigners flock to the town to train with the local champions.
-Luminaries such as Paula Radcliffe and Mo Farah have logged miles at this high altitude venue, and with Brother Colm O’Connell, who first came to Iten in 1976, have helped put this Rift Valley site at the forefront of Kenyan Running.
-Each morning hundreds of athletes can be seen pounding the trails trying their best at mid/long distance running. (*English spelling).
+Home to numerous world class athletes and a training center for droves more, Iten has become a popular ‘running’ resort and hundreds of foreigners flock to the town to train with the Kenyan champions.
+Luminaries such as Paula Radcliffe and Mo Farah have logged miles at this high altitude venue, and with Brother Colm O’Connell, who first came to Iten in 1976, have helped place this Rift Valley site at the forefront of Kenyan Running.
+World record holders like David Rudisha lived and trained here when he won two Olympic Gold 800m records, and Mary Keitany lived and still lives here whilst she won four New York City and three London marathon titles to complement her Women’s World Marathon record.

 The Community requested this building as we align with Kenya’s sustainable development goals.